 One-on-one meetings are incredibly important and valuable.
 When two people can home in on a balanced agenda, a tremendous amount of work can get done.
 Along the way, these hyper-efficient meetings also provide an opportunity for coaching between leaders and team members.

 Informality is the biggest challenge for many one-on-one meetings.
-Reverse the stereotype of a strictly casual session and get your one-on-one meetings back on track with these five tips.
+Reverse the stereotype of a strictly casual session and get your one-on-one meetings back on track with these six tips.

 At a minimum, agendas should be split 50/50 between the needs of leaders and team members.
 If the agenda is skewed to favor one person, it should offer additional clarity and support to the team member.